javers/javers.github.io/documentation/domain-configuration/index.md

 [`InstanceId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/InstanceId.html).
 It consists of a class name and an ID value.

-**Comparing strategy** for Entity references is based on ID and for the Entity state is property-by-property.
+**Comparing strategy** for Entity references is based on InstanceId and for Entity state is property-by-property.

-The Entity can contain ValueObjects, References, Containers, Values and Primitives.
+Entity can contain ValueObjects, Entity references, Containers, Values and Primitives.

 **For example** Entities are: Person, Company.